 Doctoral Closure Guidelines

-A Doctorate of Public Administration degree will be awarded to students who have satisfactorily completed the dissertation closure requirements prescribed by the Public Administration program.
+A doctoral degree will be awarded to students who have satisfactorily completed all dissertation closure requirements, as prescribed by the student’s academic program.

-Dissertation closure exercises shall carry a minimum of 12 semester hours of credit.
-The dissertation closure exercises must include a written component prepared in accordance with the effective formatting and style guidelines of the Office of Graduate Education.
+The dissertation closure exercise must include a written component prepared in accordance with the effective formatting and style guidelines of the Office of Graduate Education.
 Formatting and style guidelines are developed by the Associate Vice Chancellor for Graduate Education in consultation with the UIS Graduate Council and the Dean of the Library, or their designees.
 Upon final approval, a hard copy of the dissertation shall be housed in University Archives.
 An electronic copy may be submitted and made available through an approved online repository in accordance with UIS procedures and exceptions for restricting availability to external parties.